little-little-red/NoteForQuantumSearchAlgorithm/README.md

 - `BooksForMyself/` - Something not related to notes but interesting
 - `BooksForNotes/` - Reference for notes
--  `Handbooks/` - Manuals for some related tools (easy for authors to consult)
+- `Handbook/` - Manuals for some related tools (easy for authors to consult)
 - `Notes/` - Study notes on quantum algorithms
 - `references/` - References and research papers
+- `.gitignore` - git rules
 - `README.md` - Project documentation

 ## Setup